metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

-- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate (service-ca.crt).It needs to be in the same namespace as the Tempo custom resource.
+- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate (service-ca.crt).
+It needs to be in the same namespace as the Tempo custom resource.
-- `cert_name` (String) Cert is the name of a Secret containing a certificate (tls.crt) and private key (tls.key).It needs to be in the same namespace as the Tempo custom resource.
+- `cert_name` (String) Cert is the name of a Secret containing a certificate (tls.crt) and private key (tls.key).
+It needs to be in the same namespace as the Tempo custom resource.
 - `enabled` (Boolean) Enabled defines if TLS is enabled.
 - `min_version` (String) MinVersion defines the minimum acceptable TLS version.